Legal Policies

 4. The Internal Committee (“IC”):

 a.
-As per guidelines set out in the POSH Act 2013, an IC has been constituted for the Company, and will be responsible to carry out the functions and obligations under this POSH Policy.
+As per guidelines set out in the POSH Act, an Internal – Committee (“IC”) has been constituted for the Company, and will be responsible to carry out the functions and obligations under this POSH Policy.

 b.
-The present constitution of the IC for accepting complains from women employees under the POSH Act 2013 is as follows:
+The present constitution of the IC for accepting complains from Women employees under PoSH Act, 2013 from1 Jan 2026 onwards for a period of three (3) years is as follows:

 Presiding Officer/